Travis Sanheim: Professional

 After the Hitmen's season ended, Sanheim joined the Flyers' American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms, for the final stretch of their 2015–16 season.
 He appeared in four games for the Phantoms, recording three points in the process.
-Sanheim returned to the Phantoms for the 2016–17 AHL season, where he and his defensive pair Samuel Morin worked with assistant coach Kerry Huffman in order to heighten the physical aspect of their game for an older, larger group of skaters.
+Sanheim returned to the Phantoms for the 2016–17 AHL season, where he and his defensive partner Samuel Morin worked with assistant coach Kerry Huffman in order to heighten the physical aspect of their game for an older, larger group of skaters.
 While Sanheim's offensive abilities were already strong from his junior career, his work with Huffman helped Sanheim to develop his overall game.
 He did not score a goal until December, but through 63 games, Sanheim had both scored 10 goals and 29 points and he carried a +7 plus-minus.
 He finished the year with 10 goals and 37 points in 76 AHL games.
 All but one of these goals were at full strength, as T. J. Brennan was the Phantoms' main power play defenseman.

 Sanheim made Philadelphia's final roster out of training camp and started the 2017–18 season in the NHL.
 He scored his first NHL goal on December 14, 2017, in his 28th NHL game, to help the Flyers defeat the Buffalo Sabres 2–1.
 He was reassigned to Philadelphia's American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms, on January 22, 2018, but was later recalled on March 9 due to an injury to Robert Hägg.
 Sanheim made his Stanley Cup playoff debut during the first round of the 2018 playoffs against the Pittsburgh Penguins.
 He recorded his first career playoff goal on April 15 in a 5–1 loss to the Penguins.
 The Flyers ended up losing to the Penguins in six games, after which Sanheim was loaned to the Phantoms to help them with their run in the 2018 Calder Cup playoffs.

 On June 24, 2019, Sanheim signed a new two-year, $6.5 million contract.